Windows and Doors are Vulnerable

 To strengthen your garage door against high winds, you can brace it with vertical and horizontal 2-by-4 boards anchored into the walls.
 A wind retrofit kit for garage doors includes braces and hardware.
 A kit costs up to $500 for a double garage door.
 You can probably install braces yourself, if you’re handy with a drill.

 A more expensive option is replacing your garage door with an impact-resistant model made of steel.
-Impact-resistant doors cost between $750 and $1,295.
+Impact-resistant doors cost $750-$1,295.
 Be sure that whatever door you chose meets your local building codes for wind resistance.